How NDIS Funding Works: A Simple Guide to NDIS Budgets, Categories, and Plan Management

 How NDIS funding works infographic explaining NDIS budgets, funding categories and plan management options.

-Understanding how NDIS funding works is one of the most important steps for participants and families navigating the National Disability Insurance Scheme.
+Understanding how NDIS funding works is essential for participants and families navigating the National Disability Insurance Scheme.
+A clear understanding of budgets, support categories, and plan management helps participants make informed decisions and maximise their funding.

-In simple terms, NDIS funding is provided through an individualised plan that includes budgets across three main support categories: Core Supports, Capacity Building Supports, and Capital Supports.
-These budgets fund services that help participants achieve personal goals, improve independence, and participate more actively in the community.
+NDIS funding is provided through an individualised plan that includes budgets across Core Supports, Capacity Building Supports, and Capital Supports.
+Each category is designed to support independence, skill development, and participation in everyday life.

 How NDIS Funding Works

-NDIS funding is allocated after a participant completes an assessment process with the NDIS.
-During this process, the NDIS evaluates the participant’s disability-related needs, goals, and daily support requirements.
+NDIS funding is allocated after an assessment process where the participant’s disability-related needs, goals, and daily support requirements are evaluated.

-Once approved, the participant receives an NDIS plan that includes a personalised budget for supports considered reasonable and necessary.
-These supports are designed to help participants build independence, increase social participation, and improve overall quality of life.
+Once approved, participants receive a personalised NDIS plan with funding for supports considered reasonable and necessary.
+These supports aim to improve independence, increase community participation, and enhance overall quality of life.

-Most NDIS plans run for 12 months, during which participants can access services and supports funded through their allocated budgets.
+Most NDIS plans are valid for 12 months.
+During this period, participants can access services using their allocated budgets.

 The Three Main NDIS Funding Categories